The following conditions of entry apply to all patrons entering GIO Stadium Canberra

 - Pre-packaged food such as sandwiches, fruit, biscuits, crisps, etc. for individual consumption;

-- Unopened Non-alcoholic beverages at or less than 600 ml for individual consumption (excluding glass, cans or breakable containers);
+- Unopened, non-alcoholic beverages at or less than 1 litre for individual consumption (excluding glass, cans or breakable containers);

 Alcohol Free Bay

 Bay 6 on the Western side of GIO Stadium is a designated no-alcohol area.